tumpji/EnvironmentSettings/README.md

 # EnvironmentSettings
-This script is capable use git version control to save and restore multiple configuration files across system.
+This script is capable to use git version control to save and restore multiple configuration files across system.

-Tested on Fedora [vim].
+Tested on Fedora [.vimrc, tmux.conf and miscellaneous files].